AdityaUniyal97/Java_interview/Operating System.md

 - Multi pupose OS is designed to support multiple task for multiple users at the same time
 - can do different tpes of tasks at the same times
-- Support multiple users using the system simulataneusly
+- Support multiple users using the system simulataneusly **5 Mutliprocessing o/s**
+- Multiprocessing o/s system is the one that support the use of two or more processor(CPUs) within  a single computer system, allowing the tasks to be executed simultaneously